Read and review a certain number of books within two months period and receive the prizes.

 This will probably happen during WdC's birthday month, you will know more details before ahead

-MB to be won for the month March 2019 is Endurance
+MB to be won for the months of November-December 2020

 (I'm following the same order they are displayed in shop because it's easier and I don't have to think about repetitive ones)

 Book in the spotlight for November-December 2020